jgraubove/jgraubove.github.io/page_paper.md

 <img src="images/paper.jpeg?raw=true" width="300"/>

-**Lead Author:** Rosie Brigham
+**Lead Author:** Cristina Duran

-**Featured heritage:** Two beautiful sites managed by Historic Environment Scotland.
+**Featured heritage:** Amsterdam City Archives

-**What we learned:** If you ask visitors to remote sites to contribute to monitoring with their smartphones, they will respond.
-If a pandemic prevents participants to contribute, citizen scientists can still share old images.
+**What we learned:** We use the collections demography model developed by Matija Strlic to compare different preservation scenarios.
+We compare deacidification with improvement of storage conditions.
+We also test the impact of delaying decisions and investment.
+I am proud of this paper because it shows an operational use of damage functions to aid practical decision making.

 **Where can I read it?** The paper is available for free [here](https://discovery.ucl.ac.uk/id/eprint/10157778/)